Romanm24/hardware-game-security-research/images/README.md

 ## Screenshot and Diagram Placeholders

-This directory contains annotated screenshots and diagrams from the lab research environment.
+This directory is reserved for future lab documentation.
+No images are currently included to maintain a clean, text-focused research presentation.

 ---